 White Helix is an ARG/ongoing immersive experience that first appeared online (in the form of an Instagram account under the name _whitehelix) in early 2017.
 It is tonally influenced by suspense/horror and is themed heavily around information, technology, and exploitation of sensitive data.
 Social media, cellphones, and computers feature prominently in the story, which appears to have a narrative centered around a software program that is used for gathering sensitive information for blackmail purposes.
+It is produced by Spektra Pulse.

 - White Helix